Skip to main content

 How Many Projects Do You Need To Test?

-A lot of bug-tracking tools price their plans according to active projects along with users, so you should consider how many projects you’ll need to test.
+A lot of tools price their plans according to active projects along with users, so you should consider how many projects you’ll need to test.
 Tools that offer unlimited projects like Bugherd, Backlog, Zoho Bug Tracker, DoneDone, Bugyard, and Marker.io are good for teams with lots of projects.

 How Would It Fit Into Your Workflow And Current Toolset?

-Most bug tracking tools aren’t designed as stand-alone tools.
+Most bug-tracking tools aren’t designed as stand-alone tools.
 In fact, several tools on this list, like DebugMe, Bugyard, and Marker.io offer minimal features beyond simple bug capture and tracking, so it’s a good idea to check out the project management tools they integrate with (Trello, Slack, and Jira are common ones) and see if those are a fit for your workflow.
 If you’re not already using those additional project tools, how would adopting it affect your workflow, budget, etc?

 On the other hand, a few tools do provide additional functionality for tracking and analyzing your projects, tasks, and time.
 These include Backlog, DoneDone, Rollbar, and MantisHub —good options if you’re not heavily invested in other projects, tasks, and time management tools.